galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 > ![Expression plot_form](../../images/cummerbund-expression-plot-form.png)
 {: .hands_on}

-Our first CummeRbund plot is the "Expression Plot":
+The input data used to create the visualization comprise 3 conditions: *hits7* (Patient 1), *hits8* (Patient 2), and *hits9* (Control).

+Our first CummeRbund plot is the "Expression Plot" of the isoforms of gene NDUFV1, which shows the expression differences of isoforms NM_001166102 and NM_007103 among the three conditions.
+Error bars capture the variability of the distribution of FPKM values: the broader the distribution of FPKM values, the larger the corresponding error bar.

 ![Expression plot](../../images/cummerbund-expression-plot.png)

-The Expression Plot represents the expression of all isoforms of a single gene (NDUFV1) with replicate FPKMs exposed.

-Our plot has a modest number of isoforms, and is therefore already readable.
-However, in case of 5 or 6 isoforms, the plot can look very busy.
+Our plot has a modest number of isoforms, and is therefore easy to read.
+However, with a high number of isoforms and expression variability among different conditions, the plot can look very busy.
 We can therefore change the visualization type by selecting another type of plot.
+Let's change visualization.

 > ### {% icon hands_on %} Hands-on: Visualization
 >